AlgoMaster Logo

 Vector DB cost amortized: monthly hosting cost divided by query volume.

-In this example, the hidden costs nearly double the per-query price.
-The LLM call itself is $0.014, but the total is $0.027 when you account for everything.
-At 10,000 queries per day, that hidden $0.013 per query adds up to $3,900 per month you were not tracking.
+In this example, the hidden costs double the per-query price.
+The LLM call itself is $0.010, but the total is $0.020 when retrieval, re-ranking, evaluation, retries, and vector storage are included.
+At 10,000 queries per day, that hidden $0.010 per query is about $3,000 of untracked monthly spend.

 Building Cost Tracking into Your Application

-Now that you know where costs come from, let's build the instrumentation to track them.
-The goal is simple: every API call your application makes should log its token usage and cost, tagged with enough metadata to answer questions like "which feature is most expensive?" and "which users cost the most?"
+The instrumentation goal is straightforward: every API call the application makes should log its token usage and cost, tagged with enough metadata to answer questions like "which feature is most expensive?" and "which users cost the most?"

 main.py